Fugo Segawa

-Fugo Segawa (世川 楓悟, Segawa Fūgo) is a Japanese professional footballer who plays plays as a left-back for TSS Rovers in League1 British Columbia.
+Fugo Segawa (世川 楓悟, Segawa Fūgo) is a Japanese professional footballer who plays as a left-back for TSS Rovers in League1 British Columbia.

 Early life

 Beginning at age 12, Segawa played for SP Fute in his hometown of Ichikawa.
 At age 15, he left Japan to attend boarding school in England, where he also attended FAB Academy, an English National Sports Centre.
 He first attended Teikyo School London before switching to Queens' School, a secondary boarding school in nearby Hertfordshire.

 Playing career

 In 2016, Segawa played for Swedish Division 2 side Ånge IF.

 In 2017, Segawa played for Finnish Kakkonen side PEPO, making 22 appearances that season and scoring three goals.

 In 2018, Segawa joined Finnish Veikkausliiga side RoPS.
 That season, he made six league appearances and five in the Finnish Cup.

 On 12 December 2018, Segawa signed with Finnish Ykkönen side AC Oulu.
 That season, he made nineteen league appearances and five in the Finnish Cup.

 On 10 February 2020, Segawa signed with Canadian Premier League side York9 after he was identified by the league's centralized scouting system.

 In March 2022, he signed for League1 British Columbia side TSS Rovers.